High-order energy stable numerical schemes for a nonlinear variational wave equation modeling nematic liquid crystals in two dimensions: Introduction

+Our approach for constructing high-order schemes is the RK-DG method \cite{hill,cockburnlinshu}, where the test and trial functions are discontinuous piecewise polynomials.
+In contrast to high order finite-volume schemes, the high order of accuracy is already built into the finite dimensional spaces and no reconstruction is needed.
+Exact or approximate Riemann solvers from finite volume methods are used to compute the numerical fluxes between elements.
+For an energy dissipative scheme we will employ a combination of dissipative fluxes and, in order to control possible spurious oscillations near shocks, shock capturing operators \cite{Johnson1990,chavent,barth}.
+These methods have recently been shown to be entropy stable for conservation laws \cite{hiltebrand}.
+In contrast to for finite volume methods, entropy stability has gained more attention in finite element methods since one advantage of this method is that the formulation immediately allows the use of general unstructured grids.

-Given this background, we present a class of schemes in this paper that has following properties: \begin{enumerate} \item All the schemes are (formally) high-order accurate. \item All the designed schemes resolved the solution (including possible singularities in the angle $\psi$) in a stable manner. \item The energy conservative schemes converge to a limit solution (as the mesh is refined), whose energy is preserved.
-This solution is a \emph{conservative} solution of \eqref{eq:main}. \item The energy dissipative schemes also converge to a limit solution with energy being dissipated with time.
-This solution is a \emph{dissipative} solution of the variational wave equation. \end{enumerate}
+The shock capturing DG schemes in this paper have the following properties: \begin{enumerate} \item The schemes are arbitrarily high-order accurate. \item The schemes are robust and resolved the solution (including possible singularities in the angle $u$) in a stable manner. \item The energy conservative scheme preserves the discrete energy at the semi-discrete level.
+Using a high-order time stepping method, this property also holds in the fully discrete case for all orders of accuracy tested. \item The energy dissipative scheme dissipates the discrete energy at the semi-discrete level.
+Using a high-order time stepping method, this property also holds in the fully discrete case for all orders of accuracy tested. \end{enumerate}

+In the current presentation we consider, for simplicity, a Cartesian grid.
+The schemes can however be generalized to more general geometries.
+For such applications, it might be useful to write \eqref{eq:main_2d} in the form